DanialArab/AWS/README.md

 This <a href="https://aws.amazon.com/awstv/watch/bf4e7142537/">link </a> from AWS could be useful to get started with the Workbench and Neptune (the recorded screen quality is not perfect, though).

+<a name="9"></a>
+## AWS Neptune Analytics

+AWS Neptune Analytics a graph DB engine which stores large datasets in memory providing a quick way to analyze graph data.
+It supports:

+- libraries of optimized graph analytic algorithms,
+- low-latency graph queries, and
+- vector search capabilities within graph traversals.

 - CSV is the only data format supported by Gremlin
 -